How to Become a Supply Chain Manager

 Ohio University

-Ohio University’s online master of business administration program with a concentration in operations & supply chain management helps students in building the required knowledge and skills needed for succeeding in a world that is increasingly dominated by changing technologies and globalization.
+Ohio University’s online master of business administration program with a concentration in operations & supply chain management helps students build the required knowledge and skills needed for succeeding in a world that is increasingly dominated by changing technologies and globalization.
 The faculty of the program includes proficient business professionals sharing their practical experiences and knowledge across various industries.
 The program includes an on-campus residency through the university’s Leadership Development Program (LDP).

-Made up of 35 credits, the program includes courses such as management of lean six sigma programs; project management; supply chain risk management; operations management; managerial finance; and strategic marketing.
+Made up of 35 credits, the program includes courses such as management of Lean Six Sigma programs; project management; supply chain risk management; operations management; managerial finance; and strategic marketing.

 Admission requirements include a bachelor’s degree from a regionally accredited university, a grade point average of 3.0, official transcripts, a current resume, a personal statement, and two letters of recommendation.
 GMAT scores are not required for admission.